 EDITOR Default editor to use in -e (sudoedit) mode if neither SUDO_EDITOR nor VISUAL is set.

 MAIL Set to the mail spool of the target user when the -i option is specified or when env_reset is enabled in sudoers (unless MAIL is present in the env_keep list).

-HOME Set to the home directory of the target user when the -i or -H options are specified, when the -s option is specified and set_home is set in sudoers , when always_set_home is enabled in sudoers , or when env_reset is enabled in sudoers and HOME is not present in the env_keep list.
-LOGNAME Set to the login name of the target user when the -i option is specified, when the set_logname option is enabled in sudoers or when the env_reset option is enabled in sudoers (unless LOGNAME is present in the env_keep list). РАТН May be overridden by the security policy.
-SHELL Used to determine shell to run with -s option.
-SUDO_ASKPASS Specifies the path to a helper program used to read the password if no terminal is available or if the -A option is specified.
+HOME Set to the home directory of the target user when the -i or -H options are specified, when the -s option is specified and set_home is set in sudoers, when always_set_home is enabled in sudoers, or when env_reset is enabled in sudoers and set logname option is enabled in sudoers or when the env reset option is enabled in sudoers (unless LOGNAME is present in the env_keep list).